 - El Nido — dramatic limestone karsts, busiest tourist area in northern Palawan

-- Coron — world-class wreck diving, freshwater lakes, different ecosystem
+- Coron — world-class wreck diving, freshwater lakes

 Best Time to Visit Palawan